codepo8/developer-advocacy-handbook/get-speaking-opportunities.md

 * All the important personal information (name, location, job title, social media names, homepage)
 * Videos of other talks / other presentation slides

-I also listed in just the right amount of detail
+I also listed in the right amount of detail:

 * What I can do for an event
 * What topics I prefer to cover